Chapter 3: Communication

 Varied progress indicators:

-Tuesday: "API is half done.
-The authentication flow is trickier than expected."
+Tuesday "API is half done.
+The auth flow is trickier than expected."

 Use Specific Milestones